har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 a power switch requires breaking the 5V supply line from the microusb connector on the ESP32 breakout board.
 The easiest way to do this is to desolder the schottky diode that is normally placed in the 5V supply line between the microusb connector 5V pin and the rest of the circuit.
 Connect the power switch inline in its place.
-* I currently use a homebrew max4401 board for the audio amplifier, but you can use an inexpensive and compact NS8002 amplifier module from Aliexpress.
-Make sure to use a module with a shutdown(enable) pin to save power when not generating audio.
-If you're content with driving a piezo speaker, you can reduce power consumption by omitting the audio amplifier and driving the piezo directly from an ESP32 pin with square wave signals.
+* I am now using an NS8002 module for the audio amplifier (/docs/ns8002_pinout.jpg).
+To avoid overdriving the speaker, replace the 47K resistor with a 10k to 15k resistor.
+You also need to pull up the mute/enable pin to the 5V line with a 100k resistor.

 ## Usage
 * There are 4 user-interface buttons labeled as btnL(eft), btnM(iddle) and btnR(ight), plus btn0 (connected to gpio0).